VOLAG

 VOLAG, sometimes spelled Volag or VolAg, is an abbreviation for "Voluntary Agency".
 This term refers to any of the nine U.S. private agencies and one state agency that have cooperative agreements with the State Department to provide reception and placement services for refugees arriving in the United States.
 These agencies use funding from the State Department's Bureau of Population, Refugees, and Migration (PRM) along with self-generated resources to provide refugees with a range of services including sponsorship, initial housing, food and clothing, orientation and counseling.
 VOLAGs may also contract with the Office of Refugee Resettlement (part of the U.S. Department of Health and Human Services) to provide job placement, English language training and other social services.
-Each of the nine voluntary agencies recognized by the federal government vary significantly in their history, experience, size, denominational affiliation, philosophy, primary clientele, administrative structure, resettlement capacity, and institutionalized resettlement.
-Of the nine U.S. private agencies, all of them are religiously affiliated or faith-based with the exception of the International Rescue Committee.
+Each of the ten voluntary agencies recognized by the federal government vary significantly in their history, experience, size, denominational affiliation, philosophy, primary clientele, administrative structure, resettlement capacity, and institutionalized resettlement.
+Of the ten U.S. resettlement agencies, all of them are religiously affiliated or faith-based with the exception of the U.S. Committee for Refugees and Immigrants and the International Rescue Committee.
+The tenth VOLAG was added in November 2022, when Bethany Christian Services (BCS) was officially designated as its own resettlement agency by the PRM.